EQ-bench/EQ-Bench/README.md

 - `-f`: Use hftransfer for multithreaded downloading of models (faster but can be unreliable).
 - `-v`: Display more verbose output.
 - `-r`: Set the number of retries to attempt if a benchmark run fails.
 Default is 5.
+- `--v1`: Runs v1 of the benchmark (legacy).
+If not set, the benchmark defaults to v2.

 ## Prompt Formats / Instruction Templates